nathaneltitane/dextop/README.md

 Dextop turns your modern Android device into a complete Linux-based distribution workstation in a matter of minutes!
 No hassle or deep technical know-how required: **Dextop is easy and user friendly.**

+Destop uses [Frobulator](https://github.com/nathaneltitane/frobulator), a custom shell parser and function library to handle the setup, colorize prompts and provide the user with an elegant, comprehensive and user-friendly experience, all while stremlining the scripting process and making redundant code a thing of the past!

+### What it does:

 Dextop vs. other similar projects:

 - It provides you with a selection of the Ubuntu distribution base images: stable, popular and user-friendly knowledge bases.